Should I waive my right to a preliminary hearing in a sex assault case?

 There is no right answer to this question.
 As discussed above, even if the accused wins the preliminary hearing, the government may refile.
 Furthermore, the preliminary hearing is not a full-blown trial but rather a brief hearing that allows the magistrate judge to determine whether the case should move up to the next higher level of review which is the district court.
 The district court is where the case will be tried.

-If you’ve been charged with a sex crime contact the experienced and aggressive attorneys at Berry Law Firm.
+If you’ve been charged with a sex crime contact the experienced and aggressive attorneys at Berry Law: Criminal Defense and Personal Injury Lawyers.